 - Add negative keywords to your campaign.
 Negative keywords help you focus on keywords that really matter to your potential customers.
 With correct negative keywords, you don’t waste your budget on “empty” clicks.

 - Stop keywords with poor user behavior metrics.
-These keywords don’t bring interested users and spend your budget ineffectively, and you should remove them.
+These keywords don’t drive an interested audience and spend your budget ineffectively, and you should remove them.

 - Use device bid adjustments.
 Increasing/decreasing bids for the types of devices that show good/poor performance metrics helps you optimize Cost Per Action (CPA).